sequelize/sequelize/docs/index.md

 ```

 To learn more about how to use Sequelize, read the tutorials available in the left menu.
 Begin with [Getting Started](manual/getting-started.html).

+## Supporting the project

+Do you like Sequelize and would like to give back to the engineering team behind it?

+We have recently created an [OpenCollective based money pool](https://opencollective.com/sequelize) which is shared amongst all core maintainers based on their contributions.
+Every support is wholeheartedly welcome. ❤️